 A lightweight cream with the right ingredients is even more effective.

 OTIS Hydrating Daily Moisturiser is as deeply hydrating and nourishing as a heavy balm.
 But is still lightweight and easily absorbed, so there is no greasy feeling.

-And it’s packed with powerful anti aging ingredients like:
+And it’s packed with powerful anti aging ingredients:

-- Hyaluronic Acid - to provide deep and long-lasting hydration, making your skin look smoother and improving elasticity
+- Hyaluronic Acid - for deep and long-lasting skin hydration, making your face look smoother and firmer

 - Matrixyl – a peptide which stimulates natural collagen production to smooth fine lines and prevent deep wrinkles from forming

 - Aloe Vera and Allantoin – to soothe and soften red, chapped winter skin